 Our School of Dentistry is the only dental school in Virginia, shaping the future of dental education and research in the Commonwealth and beyond.
 It provides comprehensive dentistry that promotes oral health and access to care for human wellness, receiving 99,245 unique patient visits in 2016 and treating 2,300 dental emergencies.

 Our School of Medicine is one of eight medical schools selected for the Association of American Medical Colleges cohort that will identify, implement and share practices to improve community health and reduce health inequities for patients.

-Our School of Nursing is nationally renowned for community engagement that brings together interprofessional teams of students and faculty to address health care disparities in vulnerable and underserved individuals throughout the community.
+Our School of Nursing is ranked among the top 50 graduate nursing programs in the nation by U.S. News & World Report, and is renowned for its community engagement that brings together interprofessional teams of students and faculty to address healthcare disparities in vulnerable and underserved individuals throughout the community.

 Ensuring a future of strong, dynamic scientists and clinicians is an important part of Massey Cancer Center's mission.
 Massey’s Training and Education Program is advancing the careers of promising scholars, increasing integration of cancer education with cancer research and ensuring a pipeline of scientists, researchers and health care professionals.

-As part of a vibrant academic medical center, VCU Health Sciences maintains an aggressive research portfolio.
-Total research awards for the five health sciences schools on the MCV Campus amounted to $155.4 million in fiscal year 2016, which represents approximately 57 percent of the university’s total research awards.
+As part of a vibrant academic health center, VCU Health Sciences maintains an aggressive research portfolio.
+Current research awards to the MCV Campus total $483.4 million, with new fiscal 2017 awards to our five health sciences schools of $150.4 million.